easysoftware/n8n-nodes-easy-redmine/README.md

 **Operations**

 - **Get one** - returns a detailed view of a single opportunity.
-The entitiy is specified by its ID.
+The entity is specified by its ID.
 - **Get many** - returns a list of entities.
 You should use easy query id to specify the filter.
 - **Add comment** - adds a comment to the opportunity.
 - **Create** - creates a new opportunity.